 If you’re going to siphon out the water, why not vacuum the substrate while you’re at it?
 If you don’t regularly vacuum the substrate, waste builds up over time, causing nitrates to rise faster than they should.

-4) 100% Water Changes
+4. 100% Water Changes

 I don’t know much about bowls, but when changing out an aquarium, you want to avoid performing more than a 50% change within 24 hours, unless it’s an emergency (like exposing bleach in the tank).
-Some say huge changes are a don’t because you lose beneficial bacteria, but bb grows on the surfaces of objects in the water; only a tiny percent are in the water itself.
+Some say huge changes are a don’t because you lose beneficial bacteria, but these grow on the surfaces of objects in the water; only a tiny percent are in the water itself.

 The real reason you don’t want to perform huge water changes is that you may put your fish in pH shock.
-PH is the level of acidity (soft water) or alkalinity (hard water--minerals) in the water, and while most ranges are tolerable for fish, fluctuating pH can kill.
+PH is the level of acidity (soft water) or alkalinity (hard water—minerals) in the water, and while most ranges are tolerable for fish, fluctuating pH can kill.

 Water straight out of the tap often changes in pH after being exposed to air for 24 hours.
 This isn’t always the case, but it is the usual.
 My tap comes out at 7.4.
-Twenty-four hours later in a cup, it’s 8.4.
+24 hours later in a cup, it’s 8.4.
 It was this in reverse in my last home.

 PH shock will stress and potentially kill fish, especially if their immune system wasn't up to par to begin with.
 When changing pH, it must be gradual.
 It’s often recommended to not change your fish’s pH more than 0.3 within 24 hours, unless they are hardy fish, then you may get away with a 0.5 change.
 This is why small partial changes are better than big ones.

 If you must perform a huge water change (if it can wait), let all the water you plan to put in the tank sit out for 24 hours.

 5. Removing All Filter Media at Once and Rinsing With Tap